 API Testing

-Updated 17 October 2023 | Anastasia Kholod
+Updated 28 August 2024 | Anastasia Kholod

 In our blog series about API technologies, we’ve been trying to figure out all main principles that are covered under the term Application Programming Interface.
 Today, I want to present you one more essential topic, concerning API testing.
 Application Programming Interface isn’t just created to satisfy various technical requirements.
 It’s designed to meet specific business aims and every API developer has to ensure these aims drive the whole development process.
 That is why testing at the target user-interface level takes one of the major roles.
-Discover this compelling article, written by Michael Churchman at Udemy and dip out a lot of useful information on API testing.

 Testing an API